WalrusSealord/Git-Course/README.md

 # [Travel Reservation Service](http://startbootstrap.com/)

-[Travel Reservation Service] is a booking website built on Metor and Iron-Router.
+[Travel Reservation Service] is a booking website built on Meteor and Iron-Router.

 ## Getting Started